 What should you do if you child tells you they feel they were born as the wrong gender?
 Do you force them to conform to their born gender or do you support their feeling of being born into the wrong body?
 We talk to the parent and the doctor of a transgender child to sort through the confusion and discover what science says about gender transitions and how one family navigated the issues associated with having a child you suddenly don’t fully understand.

-- Alisa Bowman, journalist, author, and mother of a transgender child
+- Alisa Bowman, journalist, author of Raising the Transgender Child: A Complete Guide for Parents, Families, And Caregivers, and mother of a transgender child.

 Gary Price: It’s often said that the bond between a mother and her child is among the strongest bonds in the world.
 So what happens when a woman must come to terms with the fact that the child she thought she was raising may actually be someone else entirely?
 For mothers of transgender children, this story is a familiar one.